 Add the wet ingredients to the dry, mixing until just combined.

 Pour the batter into the prepared pan.

-Bake for 25 to 35 minutes, or until a toothpick inserted into the center emerges clean.
+Bake for 25 to 35 minutes, or until a toothpick inserted into the center comes out clean.

-Allow brownies to cool completely on a wire cooling rack before cutting into squares and serving.
+Allow the brownies to cool completely on a wire cooling rack before cutting into squares.

 Serve and enjoy.

 This recipe is suitable for dairy-free, egg-free, and vegan, but as with any recipe intended for persons with allergies or dietary restrictions, make sure to read all nutritional labels carefully to make sure that there are no hidden dairy-derived ingredients (or gluten, egg, or wheat ingredients, if these apply to you).